sensu/sensu-docs/content/sensu-go/6.6/operations/monitor-sensu/monitor-sensu-with-sensu.md

 For more information about using Sensu plugins, read [Use dynamic runtime assets to install plugins][1].

 {{% notice note %}}
-**NOTE**: Although this guide describes approaches for monitoring a single backend, these strategies are also useful for monitoring individual members of a backend cluster.
+**NOTE**: Although this guide describes approaches for monitoring a single backend, these strategies are also useful for monitoring individual members of a backend cluster.<br><br>
 This guide does not describe Sensu agent [keepalive monitoring](../../../observability-pipeline/observe-schedule/agent/#keepalive-monitoring).
 {{% /notice %}}